An explicit solution to the weak Schottky problem: The Schottky-Jung proportionalities

-We now recall how the Schottky-Jung proportionalities are used in the classical approach to the Schottky problem.
-One starts with any equation $P\in\calI_{g-1}^A$.
-Then for any $C\in \calM_g$ and any two-torsion point $\eta$, the equation $P$ is satisfied by the theta constants of $P(C,\eta)$.
+The classical approach to the Schottky problem is as follows.
+Given any equation $P\in\calI_{g-1}^A$, note that $P$ is satisfied by the theta constants of $P(C,\eta)$ for any $(C,\eta)\in\calR_g$.
 Replacing in the polynomial $P$ each theta constant of $Pr(C,\eta)$ by the square root of the product of the two corresponding theta constants of $J(C)$ given by the Schottky-Jung proportionalities gives a polynomial in the {\em square roots} of genus $g$ theta constants of $J(C)$.
 Since the square roots cannot be chosen globally, to make this a well-defined relation we multiply the product of the results of such substitutions for {\em all possible choices} of the values of square roots of the monomials involved --- except choosing one square root of one monomial to be given (or otherwise one obtains each factor twice, once with plus and once with minus sign).
 We denote this product by $SJ^{\eta}(P)$, and call it the {\em Schottky-Jung identity} corresponding to $P$ and $\eta$.
 It is then a polynomial in genus $g$ theta constants, of degree equal to the degree of $P$, times $2$ raised to the power equal to the number of monomials in $P$ minus one, and Schottky-Jung proportionalities imply that $SJ^{\eta}(P)\in\calI_g^J$.